 Action is taken by NPAC personnel to start an audit due to suspected network discrepancies.

-The NPAC SMS does a Local M-CREATE request to itself for the subscriptionAudit object requesting an audit.
+The NPAC SMS does a Local request to itself for the subscriptionAudit object requesting an audit.
 The following attributes must be included in the request: